 When I was a kid I fell in love with a Native American character of a book.
 That’s why when I think about this part of the world my heart always beats faster, I almost hear the sound of hoofbeat and smell the smoke of a ceremonial pipe by the fire 🙂

 Planning a trip to the USA requires some effort and preparations.
 What do you need to know?

-How to organize a trip to the USA – step by step.
+How to organize a trip to the USA – step by step

-Compare it to the time you have available, check how far are certain points located from each other.
+Compare it to the time you have available, check how far certain points are from each other.
 If something looks super close it can turn out if would make your trip 400 km longer.
 You still have time to plan the details but it’s good to have a general plan if you need visa.
 They might ask about it during the application process.

 If you need visa to travel to the US make sure to have it before booking anything.
 If you are Polish, check this post in Polish language for more information about visa procedures and a meeting with the consul.
 If you are not – make sure you follow visa procedures for your country. 🙂

 There is a lot of flights from Europe to the USA and prices are varied.
 The cheapest flights are to the east coast – New York or Chicago.
 It’s more expensive to the west coast.
 From what I noticed it’s not worth waiting for last minute, tickets are cheaper if you book a few months in advance.

 You can buy the cheapest ticket if you’re flexible in terms of date, place of arrival or departure.
 If you want to buy the cheapest ticket don’t look for flights from your country only but also from other capitals not far from you.